Precedential No. 32: Board Finds Service of Notice of Opposition Flawed but Adequate

 Because Applicant's (former) counsel received the Notice of Opposition by email, the Board found no harm to Applicant arising from the non-delivery of the mailed copy.
 Although the certificate of service on the ESTTA cover sheet stated that service was made by fax or email, and such means of service would not have been proper, the improper wording on the ESTTA cover sheet "does not nullify opposer's compliance with the Board's service requirements inasmuch as opposer has submitted a copy of the certified mailing receipt."

-Moreover, although Opposer effectuated proper service by first-class mail five days after it filed its opposition, its service on May 30th was timely because it had received an extension of time to June 30, 2012 to file the opposition.
+Moreover, although Opposer effectuated proper service by first-class mail five days after it filed its opposition, its service on May 30th was timely because the deadline date was May 31st.
 However, the effective date of the notice of opposition must be amended to May 30, 2012 to correspond with the date of proper service.

 TTABlog comment: Practitioners all too frequently have trouble with the TTAB service requirements.
 I think this confusion arises because (1) prior to 2007 the Board served the initial pleading on the defendant, and (2) the Board now sends out a scheduling order as soon as the initial pleading is filed, including sending a copy to the defendant, perhaps leading some to believe that service is not required.

 Text Copyright John L. Welch 2012.